 I always have a few strips taped inside my bag, because you never know.

 Over the years, I’ve taped split seams on a bag, wrapped a piece around zipper pulls for security after my luggage lock went missing, even used a piece to smooth a spot inside a pair of shoes that was giving me a world-class blister on a bucket list hike in the Grand Canyon.

 - If you don’t want to pack an entire roll, tear off a few strips and tape them inside your bag, or roll a strip of tape around a paper tube that formerly held paper towels or toilet paper.

-What, you didn’t save any plastic film canisters when you switched to digital?
+What, you didn’t save any plastic film canisters when you switched from 35mm film to digital?

 Foolish you, since these freebies replace the need to purchase travel-specific small containers costing as much as $5 each.